 The Foundation of the Pennsylvania Medical Society

-The Lehigh County Medical Auxiliary's Scholarship and Education Fund offers one $2,500 scholarship for a full-time medical student from that county.
+The Lehigh County Medical Auxiliary's Scholarship and Education Fund offers two $2,500 scholarship for a full-time medical student from that county.

-The Lycoming County Medical Society offers multiple $2,500 scholarships for full-time medical students from that county.
+The Lycoming County Medical Society offers up to three $3,000 scholarships for full-time medical students from that county.

-The Montgomery County Medical Society offers 2 $1,000 scholarship to first year medical students from that county.
+The Montgomery County Medical Society offers up to three $2,500 scholarship to first year medical students from that county.